dangormanjr/dangormanjr.github.io/digital-and-collaborative-projects.md

 *Remembering World War I*.
 Principal Investigator: Deborah Boyer, Azavea and Villanova University Dept. of History. [https://rememberingwwi.villanova.edu/](https://rememberingwwi.villanova.edu/).

-*	MA student in HIS 8900, Topics in Digital History, Fall 2015.
+*	MA student in HIS 8900, "Topics in Digital History," Fall 2015.
 Collaboratively produced a website about the history of World War I, focusing on Philadelphia-area participants in the conflict.
 Trained in digital history theory and methodology, digital scanning, WordPress, and agile project management.

 * Wrote and designed two digital exhibits for the website, published by Villanova University Library: